-We would have unknowingly used Linux in many ways, by now.
-Applications of Linux has spread wide across.
+We would have unknowingly used Linux in many ways by now.
+Applications of Linux have spread wide across.
 Some of the areas in which Linux is used are:

-We might wonder as to why we have to use Linux when we are comfortable using the popular & default OS of PCs, like Windows and MacOS?
+We might wonder why we have to use Linux when we are comfortable using the popular & default OS of PCs, like Windows and macOS?

 Here are a few reasons that support the choice of Linux over other OS-es.